Crash Analysis Studio - Session 2: Hyattsville, MD

 - Organize community members and local political leaders to submit requests for a walk audit of Ager Road by Prince George’s County Department of Public Works and Transportation (DPWT).

 - Replace temporary bollards closing the slip lanes off of Hamilton Street with more permanent obstructions, such as a concrete divider.

 - Utilize the knowledge gained from iteration with temporary bollards to redesign Ager Road near the crash site to obtain an 85th percentile speed of 20 mph or less.
 Implement this redesign.

 - Relocate the RRFB activation buttons to be on the inward side of the sidewalks, which is more convenient and naturally accessible for people needing to use them.
 Protect the refuge areas at this important crossing with permanent bollards.

 - Mobilize local leadership alongside the Prince George’s County DPWT to initiate and conduct a study on how to most effectively slow speeds along the entirety of Ager Road, transforming it from a high-speed automobile corridor into a local street that provides access to residences and businesses at neighborhood-friendly speeds.

 Long Term and Systematic:

-By evaluating the many factors that contribute to a crash, we believe that decision-makers, the public, and designers can move beyond the current approach, which seeks only to assign blame to involved parties, to a model that helps change the way these spaces are designed, constructed, and cared for.
+By undertaking an evaluation of the many factors that contribute to a crash, we believe that designers, decision-makers, and the public can move beyond the current approach (which seeks only to assign blame to those involved in a crash), to something that will help us change the way these spaces are designed, constructed, and ultimately cared for.